github-mfcaas/docs/docs/source/index.rst

 Do your systems generate 100's or 1000's of log files?

-Use our cloud-first approach to file compression and offload the high CPU and Ram requirements to us.
-Spin up your own server or cluster of servers and start sending requests.
-Backed by Amazon AWS, Google Cloud, and MS Azure coming soon!
+Use our cloud-first approach to file compression by offloading the high CPU and Ram requirements to our servers or a cluster of servers.
+Let us worry about file compression so you can get back to your business.

 .. note::

 	This project is under active development.
+	Hosting on Google Cloud, and Microsoft Azure coming soon.
+	7-Zip, xz, BZip2, ZST, and Brotli compression types coming soon.